Past Examination papers

 The use of electronic calculators is allowed in some module examinations and other module assessments.
-Each student taking modules offered by departments or schools within the science faculty, which specify that calculators be allowed in assessments, will be offered a calculator, free of charge, at the beginning of their course.
-The model will be a Casio fx-83 GTPLUS or a Casio fx-85 GTPLUS.
+Each student registered on a Maths degree, which specify that calculators be allowed in assessments, are offered a calculator, free of charge, at the beginning of their course.
+The models are those from Casio fx-83 and fx-85 series.

 Calculators will become the property of students who will be responsible for their upkeep.
 No replacement calculators will be provided free of charge, but may be available to purchase from departments/schools, depending on availability.
 The specified calculator will also be generally available, in shops and online, should a replacement purchase be necessary.

-Where the use of calculators is allowed in assessments, including examinations, the only models that will be allowed are either a Casio fx-83 GTPLUS or a Casio fx-85 GTPLUS.
+Where the use of calculators is allowed in assessments, including examinations, the only models that will be allowed are those from the Casio fx-83 or fx-85 series.
 In particular, examination invigilators will refuse to allow a candidate to use any calculator other than the model(s) specified, which will be explicitly stated on the front of the examination paper.
 During examinations no sharing of calculators between candidates will be permitted, nor will calculators or replacement batteries be supplied by the Department or the Student Registry Office.